Imaginationland Episode I: Production

 Production for the episode began in July 2007, nearly three months before the final airing.
 This was uncharacteristic for South Park, as most episodes are produced in one week or less.
-The original intention was to make the story into a feature-length film, created as a theatrically released sequel to South Park: Bigger, Longer & Uncut, but there were myriad factors that led it to becoming a regular episode: they didn't feel it was a "big" enough idea, and the usage of licensed characters made it feel derivative.
-In addition, the driving schedule of producing new episodes contributed to its adoption as a mid-season show.
+The original intention was to make the story into a feature-length film, created as a theatrically released sequel to South Park: Bigger, Longer & Uncut, but there were myriad factors that led it to becoming a regular episode: they did not feel it was a "big" enough idea, the usage of licensed characters made it feel derivative and the driving schedule of producing new episodes contributed to its adoption as a mid-season show.

 On the Monday preceding this episode's broadcast, Parker decided to make the episode a trilogy.
 Stone felt it fun to create a three-parter, as many television dramas at that time—24, Lost—were based on serialization.
 The day after "Imaginationland Episode I" aired, Parker completed the rest of the trilogy's story in a swift fashion: "I remember that Thursday morning writing every beat of the show on the board.
 It was the first time on a Thursday I stepped back from the board and the whole show was there.
 It felt so good."

 Shortly after "Imaginationland" was originally broadcast, the site also featured T-shirts and hooded sweatshirts based on the episode.
 It featured Butters in a floating bubble, asking "Do I have to be the key?"